-Canberra is not in one of Australia's states – it is located at the northern end of the Australian Capital Territory, a small territory developed to ensure that Australia's capital was not located in one of Australia's five states, thus ensuring its neutrality.
+Canberra is a planned city that was not developed in one of Australia's states; it is located at the northern end of the Australian Capital Territory, a small territory developed to ensure that Australia's capital was not found in one of Australia's five states, thus providing its neutrality.

 71.4% of its residents were born in Australia, slightly higher than the national average of 70.3% – perhaps a reflection that Canberra is a Government town.
 The next largest nationality is English (3.7%) and Chinese (1.8%).

 Canberra is, though, one of the few cities where the largest religious group is, in fact, the non-religious.
 28.9% of Canberrans told census takers that they did not have a religion.
 This is slightly higher than the proportion of Catholics (26.1%) and twice the population of Anglicans (14.7%).

 Incomes in Canberra are much higher than the national average.
 The average weekly wage for an Australian is $577, but in Canberra, the average income is $917.
 Residents of Canberra are also much better educated than the average Australian.
 4.5% of people living in Canberra have a postgraduate degree, compared with an average of 1.8% in the country as a whole.
 Again, this reflects Canberra's status as the capital of Australia.